The Invention of Love: Production history

-The play premièred at the Cottesloe Theatre in the Royal National Theatre, London, on 25 September 1997, moved later into the larger Lyttelton Theatre, and then transferred to the Haymarket Theatre in 1998.
-The old Housman was played by John Wood and the young Housman by Paul Rhys.
+The play premièred at the Cottesloe Theatre in the Royal National Theatre, London, on 25 September 1997, with old Housman (AEH) played by John Wood and the young Housman by Paul Rhys; Robert Portal played Jackson, Robin Soans played Pater and Harris, John Carlisle played Jowett and Stead, Benjamin Whitrow played Ruskin and Labouchere, Michael Bryant played Charon and the Chairman, and Michael Fitzgerald played Bunthorne and Wilde.
+It later moved into the larger Lyttelton Theatre, and then transferred to the Haymarket Theatre in 1998.
 The director was Richard Eyre.
 The production won the 1997 Evening Standard Award for Best Play.

 The play premiered in the U.S. at San Francisco's American Conservatory Theater in 2000, directed by Carey Perloff.
 The play opened on Broadway at the Lyceum Theatre on 29 March 2001 and closed on 30 June 2001.
 Directed by Jack O'Brien, the cast starred Richard Easton as the older Housman and Robert Sean Leonard as the young Housman.
 Both actors won 2001 Tony Awards for their performances, as Best Actor and Best Featured Actor, respectively.

-A revival at the Hampstead Theatre in 2024-25 directed by Blanche McIntyre starred Simon Russell Beale and Matthew Tennyson as the older and younger Housman, with Dickie Beau as Wilde, as well as Stephen Boxer (Jowett/Labouchere), Ben Lloyd-Hughes (Jackson), Michael Marcus (Chamberlain/Ellis), and Dominic Rowan (Ruskin/Stead/Jerome).
+A revival at the Hampstead Theatre in 2024-25 directed by Blanche McIntyre starred Simon Russell Beale and Matthew Tennyson as the older and younger Housman, with Dickie Beau as Wilde, as well as Stephen Boxer (Jowett and Labouchere), Ben Lloyd-Hughes (Jackson), Michael Marcus (Chamberlain and Ellis), and Dominic Rowan (Ruskin, Stead, Jerome).

+September - October 2026, an off-Broadway production will be staged at Theaterlab led by David Greenspan.